Veterinarian: Mobile practice

 Many veterinarians, especially in large animal practice, offer house calls and farm calls through a mobile practice.
-The start-up and operating costs of a mobile practice are typically lower than those of a traditional brick and mortar hospital, which can cost millions of dollars or more for equipment and surgical supplies.
+The start-up and operating costs of a mobile practice are typically lower than those of a traditional brick and mortar clinics, which can cost millions of dollars or more for equipment and surgical supplies.
 Costs associated with mobile units can range from as low as $5,000 for a utility box in an SUV to around $250,000 for a fully equipped custom built chassis.
 The potential advantages to the client are not having to transport the animal, lower stress for the animal, a lower risk of disease transmission from other animals, and convenience.
-A 2015 study published in the Journal of American Veterinary Medical Association proved that blood pressure readings, pulse rates and body temperature rates were increased by 11–16% when those readings were done in the clinic versus in the home.
+A 2015 study published in the Journal of American Veterinary Medical Association showed that blood pressure readings, pulse rates and body temperature increased by 11–16% when those readings were done in the clinic versus in the home.
 However, mobile practices often lack the facilities and equipment to provide advanced care, surgery, or hospitalization.
 Some mobile practices maintain a relationship with a traditional hospital for referral of cases needing more comprehensive care.

 Salary

 The last AVMA Report on Veterinary Compensation, published in 2018, indicated private practice associate veterinarians who had board certification earned a mean of $187,000.
 A veterinarian's salary can easily exceed $300,000 depending on the specialty.
 The median starting salary for new veterinary graduates without specialization in 2018 was $103,800 in the United States according to the Bureau of Labor Statistics, while the lowest paid earned less than $89,540 annually.
 States and districts with the highest mean salary are California ($398,340), Michigan ($325,100), Illinois ($324,870), New York ($322,500), and Hawaii ($221,150).
 Veterinarians who own their own clinics are typically paid a much higher salary.
 The average owner payout is $400,000 for every $1,000,000 of clinic income.
 In 2021 there were practices sold with $8–10,000,000 in yearly revenue with the owners drawing salaries of several million dollars.
 Over 90% of practice owners do not regret purchasing or starting their own practice, according to a 2020 survey of clinic owners.

+Australian salaries were $AU125,476 (roughly US$90,000) in 2025, ranking 64th out of all occupations with salary figures.